bodgit/breakouts/README.md

 as documented at [Wikipedia](https://en.wikipedia.org/wiki/SCART) printed on the top layer so you don't have to remember what all 21 pins do.

-Here's the first version of the board as a bare PCB as fabricated by [OSH Park](https://oshpark.com) and a populated board with a SCART connector purchased from [RS](http://rswww.com) or [eBay](http://www.ebay.co.uk):
+Here's the latest version of the board as a bare PCB as fabricated by [OSH Park](https://oshpark.com) and a populated board with a SCART connector purchased from [RS](http://rswww.com) or [eBay](http://www.ebay.co.uk):